asaikali/spring-observability/config/0-logs-to-loki/README.md

 # logs-to-loki

-This sample application demonstrates how to export logs from a Spring Boot application to **Loki**.
+This sample application demonstrates how to export logs from a Spring Boot application to Loki using the native Loki ingestion endpoint.

 ## Exporting Logs to Loki from Spring Boot